To be effective as a leader, it’s critical to set boundaries.

 It is harder to set intangible emotional boundaries.
 Many of my clients who strive to be a “Servant Leader,” find boundaries difficult to set because of assumptions about what this type of leadership really means.

-Setting boundaries is critical to be effective.
 Take the Quiz to evaluate your boundary setting.
 Once you submit your answer you will receive suggestions based on your score.

 Below the quiz is an explanation of the questions, don’t peek until you have answered all the questions!

 Answer based on where you are at this time.